 Maybe it’s not so bad to add the same 3 annotations to every dated field in your class, but it can get much worse if you need to add the same annotations in multiple classes, and many more fields.
 To avoid repetition, you can define a meta-annotation instead.

 A meta-annotation is your own annotation type which you can use in place of multiple annotations.
-You can create a @MyCompanyDate
+You can create a @MyCompanyDate annotation type easily and use in your classes to make them look like this:

 class DatesWithMetaAnnotation {